 • Items with an asterisk are the Core Abilities addressed in this class.

 1— Weekly Reflection Papers (40%) will be due every Tuesday.
-For these, choose seven (or more) quotes/summaries from the readings and the in-class media from each week and write a short, typed reflection that comments on the course materials week by week.
+For these, choose seven (or more) quotes/summaries from the readings (books and website) and the in-class media from each week and write a short, typed reflection that comments on the course materials week by week.
 Your reflections could take the form of observations, questions, arguments, challenges, points of fact, or stories.
 Show what you have learned, what you are thinking about, and what you have gained from the materials.

 You should include earlier class materials as you build knowledge during the quarter.
 You may also include your final project research in addition to the seven quotes from each week’s materials.
 These will be graded for content only, not for mechanical precision.
 Due in class on Tuesdays for a total of 11 (with a 12th and final reflection due in your portfolio).
 (Homework: 5 hours reading and responding per week.)

 Our emphasis will be on the quality of your ideas—they will not be graded for spelling, grammar, or any formal elements.
 Typing is required.
-Your comments should highlight key facts and principles, interesting ideas, surprising information, visual interest, questions, objections, analysis, exploration, pertinent stories, and other points suitable for class discussion.
+Your comments should call attention to key facts and principles, interesting ideas, surprising information, visual highlights, questions, objections, analysis, exploration, pertinent stories, and other points suitable for class discussion.
 Please apply bold to your seven quotes/summaries to separate source material from your comments.

 2--Scene Exposition/Critical Analysis and Final Reflection(30%)--Due during the final exam period, this 15-minute presentation will be a group project presented in front of the class; each participant will also turn in an “Final Reflection” that informally addresses the concerns of this assignment.
 (Homework: 4 hours per week to screen films, research, and meet with your group.)For your presentation, you will identify one scene from a single film of your choice and analyze the formal elements based on the vocabulary in the course.
 Using the scene explication as a representation of the whole film, your research should be balanced equally between formal elements of the film and legitimate historical information.